ar-io/ar-io-sdk/README.md

 const gateways = await io.getGateways();
 ```

-[!IMPORTANT]
+> [!WARNING]

-> _Polyfills are not provided by default._ Depending on your apps bundler configuration and plugins, you will need to provide polyfills for various imports including `crypto`, `process` and `buffer`.
+> Polyfills are not provided by default for ESM exports.
+Depending on your apps bundler configuration and plugins, you will need to provide polyfills for various imports including `crypto`, `process` and `buffer`.
 Refer to [examples/webpack] and [examples/vite] for examples.
 For other project configurations, refer to your bundler's documentation for more information on how to provide the necessary polyfills.

 #### Browser